 If you’re a migraine sufferer looking to participate in a migraine study, you already meet at least one of the criteria.
 According to Dr. Albrecht, another common requirement is having a particular number of attacks of a certain severity each month.
-Depending on how many migraines you get, you could be eligible for an acute treatment study or a chronic prevention study.
+Depending on how many headaches you get, you could be eligible for an acute treatment study or a chronic prevention study.

 Every study determines its own eligibility criteria, so the only way to find out if you’re eligible for a particular study is to apply and see what happens.

 This will also vary from one study to the next, but the most obvious downside is the potential side effects of the treatment being studied.
 Researchers are required to inform you of any known side effects before you join the study.
-That said, these are experimental treatments, so the researchers might not be aware of all of the adverse effects.
+That said, these are experimental treatments, so the researchers might not be aware of all the adverse effects.

-Signing up to try a treatment that hasn’t been thoroughly tested is a risk that you shouldn’t take lightly.
+Signing up to try a treatment that hasn’t been thoroughly tested is a risk you shouldn’t take lightly.
 If you have any concerns, it’s always a good idea to have a talk with your doctor.

-“Amazingly, we have seen three new drugs approved for the acute treatment of migraine over the past few months,” Dr. Albrecht says.
-“Reyvow (lasmiditan), Ubrelvy (ubrogepant), and Nurtec (rimegepant).”
+“Amazingly, we have seen three new drugs approved for the acute treatment of migraine over the past few months,” Dr. Albrecht says, “Reyvow (lasmiditan), Ubrelvy (ubrogepant), and Nurtec (rimegepant).”

 The FDA won’t give their approval to a medication that hasn’t been thoroughly studied, so each of these new drugs was supported by successful studies.
 If you’re interested, you can take a look at the clinical data behind Reyvow, Ubrelvy, and Nurtec.